chatwoot/docs/docs/product/channels/instagram.md

 ![select_agents](./images/instagram/select_agents.png)

 **Step 6**.
 Hooray!
 You have successfully created a Messenger inbox.
-Whenever a customer sends a message to your Instagram account or Facebook page, you will be able to see it here and manage it.
+Whenever a customer sends a message to your Instagram account or Facebook page, you will see it in the dashboard.

 ![inbox](./images/instagram/inbox.png)